adeo/mozaic-design-system/src/pages/magicUnit/code.md

 ### The magic-unit function :

-> the **magic-unit function** return an **unitless** multiplictaion of the magic unit **expressed in px**, and expect a **multiplicator** parameter.
+> the **magic-unit function** return an **unitless** multiplictaion of the magic unit **expressed in px**, and expect a **multiplier** parameter.

-folowing the rules of granularity, it will accept a multiplicator parameter:
+folowing the rules of granularity, it will accept a multiplier parameter:

-- of 0.25 increments for multiplicator lesser than 2
+- of 0.25 increments for multiplier less than 2
-- of 0.5 increments for multiplicators greater than 2 and lesser than 4
+- of 0.5 increments for multipliers greater than 2 and less than 4
-- integers for multiplicators greater than 4
+- integers for multipliers greater than 4

 **it is particularily usefull when you need to make calculations.**